LightTable/LightTable/README.md

 * FIX: Instarepl now reports that it is dirty and prevents closing
 * FIX: correctly report the location of reader errors
 * FIX: numerous improvements to the reliability of CLJ/CLJS eval
+* FIX: The binary is now signed for OSX
 * UPDATED: move to the latest blind (now tools.reader)

 ##0.2.7